 Can there be a more characterless salad ingredient than iceberg lettuce?
 Granted it is nicely crisp and it adds a certain amount of crunch, but it is really not very exciting.
 I think much of the appeal, for caterers, at least, is that it is inexpensive and fairly long-lasting so is unlikely to go to waste.

 My usual solution to an iceberg lettuce in my veg box to braise it; the cooking renders the dull iceberg delicious – buttery, nutty and subtly bitter.
 The French cook lettuce all the time and I think that it is something that we should do more often.
 The other day I found one of my university notebooks – with a suitably frugal recipe for a lettuce & chickpea soup, which, combined with the braised iceberg led to a recipe for a fat-free lettuce and pea soup.
 Of course you could add a handful of lettuce to any soup you were making and it would work well.

-On a hot day I do not want to turn the oven on or use the hob, so I made this soup in my Optimum 9400 blender from Froothie, which, due to the friction from the speeding blades will heat as it blends.
+On a hot day I do not want to turn the oven on or use the hob, so I made this pea and lettuce soup in my Optimum 9400 blender from Froothie, which, due to the friction from the speeding blades will heat as it blends.
 It really is as easy as bung it all in and go, but this would also be quick to make in a pan on the stove then whizz into soup with a stick blender once cooked.
-You could also make this lettuce soup in a Thermomix or any other type of cooking food processor.
+You could also make this pea and lettuce soup in a Thermomix or any other type of cooking food processor.

 I generally use Japanese ingredients from Clearspring, their range is largely organic, but more importantly is made by artisan producers using centuries old traditional methods.
 If you do not have miso, then leave it out and add a little more soy sauce or tamari.